fmidev/smartmet-plugin-wms/docs/reference.md

 |none|Symbols are treated equally, there is no priority order.|
 |[83,82,81]|Symbols with values 83,82,81 are drawn first, the rest have no priority order.|

 Symbols are drawn on the map starting from the highest priority.
 If there already is a symbol nearby on the map (mindistance parameter), the symbol is not shown.
-Regarding mindistance and priority parameters the same logic is applied in Arrow- and NumberLayers.
+Regarding mindistance and priority parameters the same logic is applied in Arrow-, Number- and CloudCeilingLayers.

 #### ArrowLayer